-- (1) The stock option value is calculated using the difference in the exercise price of each option and the closing market price of the Company's Common Stock on December 31, 2007 multiplied by the total number of stock options that became vested for the Named Executive Officer as a result of the applicable triggering event.
-Because the closing market price on December 31, 2007 is less than the exercise price of unvested stock options, there is no stock option value as of December 31, 2007. - (2) The restricted stock value is calculated using the closing market price of the Company's Common Stock on December 31, 2007 multiplied by the number of the Named Executive Officer's restricted stock shares vesting as a result of the applicable triggering event. - (3) The RSU value is calculated using the closing market price of the Company's Common Stock on December 31, 2007 multiplied by the number of the Named Executive Officer's RSUs vesting as a result of the applicable triggering event. - (4) The Executive Medical Plan value is based on the accumulated benefit obligation for the Named Executive Officer as of December 31, 2007 using the same assumptions as used by the Company for financial reporting purposes except the Named Executive Officer's actual age at December 31, 2007 for the applicable triggering events.

-- (5) The accrued vacation value is based on the Named Executive Officer's earned weeks of vacation as of December 31, 2007. - (6) The DSA value is equal to the accelerated benefit value as a result of the applicable triggering event.
-This value is based on the difference in the present value of the 120 monthly payments assuming the applicable triggering event occurred on December 31, 2007 less the actual DSA value accrued as of December 31, 2007.
+- (1) The stock option value is calculated using the difference in the exercise price of each option and the closing market price of the Company's Common Stock on December 31, 2008 (\$30.11) multiplied by the total number of stock options that became vested for the Named Executive Officer as a result of the applicable triggering event. - (2) The restricted stock value is calculated using the closing market price of the Company's Common Stock on December 31, 2008 (\$30.11) multiplied by the number of the Named Executive Officer's restricted stock shares vesting as a result of the applicable triggering event. - (3) The RSU value is calculated using the closing market price of the Company's Common Stock on December 31, 2008 (\$30.11) multiplied by the number of the Named Executive Officer's RSUs vesting as a result of the applicable triggering event. - (4) The Executive Medical Plan value is based on the accumulated benefit obligation for the Named Executive Officer as of December 31, 2008, using the same assumptions as used by the Company for financial reporting purposes except the Named Executive Officer's actual age at December 31, 2008 for the applicable triggering events. - (5) The accrued vacation value is based on the Named Executive Officer's actual earned weeks of vacation as of December 31, 2008. - (6) The DSA value is equal to the accelerated benefit value as a result of the applicable triggering event.
+This value is based on the difference in the present value of the 120 monthly payments assuming the applicable triggering event occurred on December 31, 2008 less the actual DSA benefit accrued as of December 31, 2008.
 An interest rate of 6% was used to value the stream of payments upon normal retirement, death or disability.
-An interest rate of 6.22% was used to value the stream of payments upon a change-in-control as provided in the DSA. - (7) The C-LTIP value is equal to the accelerated benefit based on the prorated benefit accrued under the C-LTIP plan assuming the applicable triggering event.
-There is no after change-in-control value provided for the C-LTIP because the change-in-control benefit under the DSA exceeds the C-LTIP change-in-control benefit.
-See the "Payments Made Upon Termination After a Change-in-Control" section above for additional information. - (8) The Annual Incentive Plan value is equal to the difference in the Annual Incentive amount earned as of December 31, 2007 and the Annual Incentive amount earned if the performance factor earned resulted in a benefit equal to 100% of the officer's incentive award salary factor.
-There is no additional Annual Incentive Plan value for the ABF Named Executive Officers because their benefit amount earned exceeds 100% of their salary factor as of December 31, 2007. - (9) Totals represent aggregate amounts reflected in the table payable upon each termination event as indicated above.
-These totals do not include benefits payable under the Pension Plan or SBP (which benefits are reported above in the "Pension Benefits" section) or the VSP (which benefits are reported in the "Non-Qualified Deferred Compensation" table). - (10) Messrs.
-Davidson and Kemp already qualify for early retirement provisions (age 55 with 10 years of service) as of December 31, 2007; therefore, the amounts provided for voluntary termination are the same as for early retirement.
+An interest rate of 6.22% was used to value the stream of payments upon a change in control as provided under the terms of the DSA. - (7) The C-LTIP value is equal to the accelerated benefit based on the prorated benefit accrued under the C-LTIP plan assuming the applicable triggering event.
+There is no after change in control value provided for the C-LTIP because the change in control benefit under the DSA exceeds the C-LTIP change in control benefit.
+See the "Payments Made Upon Termination After a Change in Control" section above for additional information. - (8) The Annual Incentive Plan change in control value is equal to the difference in the Annual Incentive amount earned as of December 31, 2008 and the Annual Incentive amount earned if the performance factor earned resulted in a benefit equal to 100% of the officer's incentive award salary factor. - (9) Totals represent aggregate amounts reflected in the table payable upon each termination event as indicated above.
+These totals do not include benefits payable under the Pension Plan or SBP (which benefits are reported above in the "2008 Pension Benefits" section) or the VSP (which benefits are reported in the "2008 Non-Qualified Deferred Compensation" table). - (10) Messrs.
+Davidson, Kemp and Slagle already qualify for early retirement provisions (age 55 with 10 years of service) as of December 31, 2008; therefore, the amounts provided for voluntary termination are the same as for early retirement.